 Question -- What is wrong with the use of these terms “deaf-mute,” “deaf and dumb,” or “hearing-impaired”?

 Deaf and hard of hearing people have the right to choose what they wish to be called, either as a group or on an individual basis.
 Overwhelmingly, deaf and hard of hearing people prefer to be called “deaf” or “hard of hearing.”
 Nearly all organizations of the deaf use the term “deaf and hard of hearing,” and the NAD is no exception.
-The World Federation of the Deaf (WFD) also voted in 1991 to use “deaf and hard of hearing” as an official designation.

 Yet there are many people who persist in using terms other than “deaf” and “hard of hearing.”
 The alternative terms are often seen in print, heard on radio and television, and picked up in casual conversations all over.
 Let’s take a look at the three most-used alternative terms.